-Not for the exam: The above preference data are interesting.
+The following is not for the exam: The above preference data are interesting.
 Many people would probably assume that the individual incentive pay would be seen as the most stressful, yet three of the four found the group pay system to be the most stressful.
 Also, in spite of the fact that three of the four participants found the hourly pay to be the least stressful form of pay, all four preferred the individual incentive pay.